-Percent dissolved oxygen saturation in surface water at all tributary habitat evaluation sites ranged from 77% in Watana Creek to 108% in Fog and Kosina Creek (Figure 5-3-4).
+Percent dissolved oxygen saturation in surface water at all tributary habitat evaluation sites ranged from 77% in Watana Creek to 108% in Fog Creek.
+Individual site means ranged from 97% recorded at Cheechako Creek to 100% in Tsusena, Deadman, Kosina, and Goose Creeks and the Oshetna River.

-Values of pH in all tributary evaluation sites ranged from 6.7 in Watana Creek to 8.1 in Jay Creek (Figure 5-3-5).
+Values of pH in all tributary evaluation sites ranged from 6.7 in Watana Creek to 8.1 in Jay Creek.
+Mean pH values for all sites range from 7.1 in Cheechako Creek to 7.6 in Jay Creek.